13 Adjustable Wrench Types and Sizes Explained (With Pictures)

 If you work with pipes, you’ll know what a pipe wrench is.
 These are large adjustable wrenches with slightly angled jaws that provide a solid grip on any pipe.
 They’re perfect for tightening and loosening pipes.
 When you put the jaws around the pipe, the angle and the teeth will grab hold, and you can get loads of leverage to turn the pipe.

 Pipe wrenches come in every size from small to gigantic.
-For example, 48-inch pipe wrenches can deal with pipes as large as 5 inches in diameter.
+For example, 48-inch pipe wrenches can deal with pipes as large as five inches in diameter.
 Of course, the average person would never need such an industrial-sized wrench.
 For most, a smaller wrench between eight and 24 inches should suffice.
-An 8-inch pipe wrench can deal with pipes ranging from ¼-¾ inches and a 24-inch pipe wrench can work with pipes from 1½ to 2½ inches.
+An eight-inch pipe wrench can deal with pipes ranging from ¼-¾ inches and a 24-inch pipe wrench can work with pipes from 1½ to 2½ inches.

 4. Multi-Angle Pipe Wrench

 As the name suggests, a multi-angle pipe wrench is a pipe wrench with an adjustable head angle.
 This makes it much easier to maneuver into tight spaces, which plumbers find themselves in often.
 Aside from the angled head, this wrench is the same as a standard pipe wrench.

 Multi-angle pipe wrenches come in several sizes, though you won’t find them as large as regular pipe wrenches.
 These are more meant for working in small spaces, so most multi-angle pipe wrenches are between eight to 12 inches long.